How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Our recommended seeding density for Curled Chervil is as follows.

 You can play around with these seeding rates.
-They could be a bit dense, and you will get better plants using less seed.
-However, I wouldn't seed trays thicker than our recommended seeding rates.
+They could be a bit dense, and you will get better plants using fewer seeds.
+However, I wouldn’t seed trays thicker than our recommended seeding rates.

-As you can see (click any image to expand it for better viewing), chervil seed looks much different than other microgreens seeds.
-You don't have to worry about the seeds rolling or bouncing out of the tray!
+As you can see, the chervil seed looks much different than other microgreens seeds.
+You don’t have to worry about the seeds rolling or bouncing out of the tray!

 2.6-grans of chervil seed